SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 ## Selecting the Number of Regimes

-The number of regimes is selected using the **Bayesian Information Criterion (BIC)** rather than choosing the number of states arbitrarily.
+The number of regimes was selected using the **Bayesian Information Criterion (BIC)** rather than choosing the number of states arbitrarily.

 | Regimes | BIC |
 |---:|---:|